10 Things I Hate About Life

-10 Things I Hate About Life is a cancelled and unfinished American romantic comedy film directed and written by Gil Junger and starring Evan Rachel Wood, Thomas McDonell and Billy Campbell.
-Wood and McDonell's characters meet while attempting suicide and fall in love.
-While this film is not a direct sequel to Junger's 1999 hit 10 Things I Hate About You, it, too, was a romantic comedy that explored some of the same themes.
+10 Things I Hate About Life is an incomplete American romantic comedy film directed and written by Gil Junger, and starring Evan Rachel Wood, Thomas McDonell and Billy Campbell.
+It tells the story of Willow and Ben who meet while attempting suicide and fall in love.
+While not a direct sequel to Junger's 10 Things I Hate About You (1999), it bred the same genre with some similar themes.

 Filming began in late 2012, but was interrupted after two months due to management changes at the production company and Wood's pregnancy.
-In late 2013, production was set to resume, with an estimated wrap date of April 2014, though the filming schedule was delayed indefinitely after Wood's departure.
-The producers have sued her for $30 million for breach of contract; her lawyers have responded that Wood was never adequately paid for the work she had already done since the production company ran out of money.
+In late 2013, production was set to resume, with an estimated wrap date of April 2014, though filming was delayed indefinitely following Wood's departure.
+Producers sued for $30 million for breach of contract; Wood's lawyers have responded that she was never adequately paid since the production company ran out of money.
 Some production stills, from approximately 30 minutes of footage, have been released, but as of 2021 the lawsuit is ongoing and the film is seen as unlikely to ever resume shooting.

 Plot

-The film begins with Wood and McDonell's characters, both determined to take their own lives, pulling up to a scenic cliff overlooking the ocean.
-While McDonell takes out a gun and prepares it, Wood drives off the cliff.
-McDonell is briefly startled, but then continues.
-As he holds the gun to his head and prepares to fire, Wood, her face covered in white powder from the deployment of her car's airbag, comes up from the cliff and asks "Can I borrow that when you're done?"
+The film begins with Willow and Ben, both determined to take their own lives, pulling up to a scenic cliff overlooking the ocean.
+While Ben takes out a gun and prepares it, Willow drives off the cliff.
+Ben is briefly startled, but then continues.
+As he holds the gun to his head and prepares to fire, Willow, her face covered in white powder from the deployment of her car's airbag, comes up from the cliff and asks "Can I borrow that when you're done?"

-McDonell and Wood put off their suicide plans and spend more time together, falling in love and gradually finding in each other a reason to live.
+Ben and Willow put off their suicide plans and spend more time together, falling in love and gradually finding in each other a reason to live.